agiswurHQT/MAEtools/README.md

 *.nor.sh<br />
 Finally we will get nor.txt file in this step<br />

 We use Poisson test to have the quantitative analysis.
-The R script is provide in MAEtools/scripts.<br />
+The R script and other necessary scripts are provided in MAEtools/scripts.<br />
 We will also update this function and integrate it in coming version.